Jbleezy/BO2-Reimagined/README.md

 * No perks
 * Pack-a-Punch

-### Nuketown
-* Initial perk is no longer always Quick Revive in solo
-* Initial perk no longer always spawns in the starting area in solo
-* Initial perk spawns at round 1 in coop
-* Perks spawn every 5 rounds
-* Increased intermission time from 7.5 seconds to 15 seconds
-* Fixed Mystery Box floating in the sky at the beginning of the game

 ### Die Rise
 * Removed key
 * Elevators and escape pod can be called without key